graph-gophers/dataloader/README.md

 /**
  * Use loader
  *
- * A thunk is a closure over a value (in this case a result struct).
+ * A thunk is a function returned from a function that is a
+ * closure over a value (in this case a `Result` struct).
  * When called, it will block until the value is resolved.
  */
 thunk := loader.Load("key1")